necaris/tree-sitter-djot/KNOWN_ISSUES.md

 ### 3. Footnote Block Content

 **What works:**
-- ✅ Inline content: `[^1]: Simple inline text with *emphasis*.`
+- Inline content: `[^1]: Simple inline text with *emphasis*.`

 **What doesn't:**
-- ❌ Multiple block-level elements in footnotes
+- Multiple block-level elements in footnotes
-- ❌ Indented continuation paragraphs
+- Indented continuation paragraphs

-**Why not fixed:** Similar to multi-line list items, this requires complex indentation tracking for relatively rare use cases.
+**Why not:** Similar to multi-line list items, this requires complex indentation tracking for relatively rare use cases.
 The grammar prioritizes common patterns.

 **Workaround:** Keep footnote content inline, or use regular paragraphs with reference-style organization.